c0gent/NeverClicker/README.md

     - Enter your username and password into `NeverClicker_GameAccount.ini`.
 If you're not comfortable with this you can manually log into the game client before starting the NeverClicker auto cycle.
 - You apparently can't have a character on your account which is unable to invoke because they are too low level (this should be fixed now but who knows).

+## Professions
+- Sort your profession assets in your inventory so that the optional assets you want to use are **above** all other assets.
+- The profession system will first choose assets from the top of the bag to the bottom, then from the weakest asset (Mercenary) to the strongest (Hero).
+Remove any weak assets you don't want used from your inventory.

 ## Issues?
 Ideas?
 Having a problem?
 Something doesn't work?
 Have a request for a new feature?
 [File an issue on the issues page](https://github.com/c0gent/NeverClicker/issues).
 In the case of problems, be sure to include: